 Check the electrical wires daily for wires that are loose or frayed.
 Tighten all loose electrical wires before the engine is started.
 Repair all frayed electrical wires before the engine is started.
-Refer to the "Engine Starting" section of this Operation and Maintenance Manual for specific starting instructions.
+Refer to the Operation and Maintenance Manual, "Engine Starting" for specific starting instructions.